JustGritt/DofusDB-Treasure-Hunt-Wrapper/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 Icon made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com).
+Credits to [DofusDB](https://dofusdb.fr) for providing the treasure hunt tool.